Discover HI Canada's

 For stays at our key code access hostels, you should also know that:

-Over the winter season, our wilderness hostels adjust their hours to accommodate road conditions, animal migration patterns and seasonal demand.
+Throughout the year, our wilderness hostels adjust their hours to accommodate road conditions, animal migration patterns and seasonal demand.